Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 06, 2019

-I've been doing this over twenty-five years and I've had a lot of clients come to me and tell me that the police are lying about some aspect of their criminal case — either as part of the investigation or most of the time clients are claiming that the lies are related to a statement that the client allegedly gave to the police.
+I've been doing this for over twenty-five years.
+I've had a lot of clients come to me and tell me that the police are lying about some aspect of their criminal case — either as part of the investigation or, most of the time, clients are claiming that the lies are related to a statement that the client allegedly gave to the police.

 Of course, the prosecutors are using that particular statement in order to prosecute the person.
 I've noticed that most of the time when defendants give statements in criminal cases that usually ends up being the evidence that the prosecutors use to convict them in the case.